catseye/SixtyPical/README.md

 To turn `word` type into `byte`.

+Trying to remember if we have a compelling case for this or now.
+The best I can think of is for implementing 16-bit `cmp` in an efficient way.
+Maybe we should see if we can get by with 16-bit `cmp` instead though.

+The problem is that once a byte is extracted, putting it back into a word is awkward.
+The address operators have to modify a destination in a special way.
+That is, when you say `st a, >word`, you are updating `word` to be `word & $ff | a << 8`, somelike.
+Is that consistent with `st`?
+Well, probably it is, but we have to explain it.

 ### Save registers on stack

 This preserves them, so that, semantically, they can be used later even though they